18 Oct 2024, 09:04

 Don’t miss the forest for the trees.

-In her reporting on the cocoa industry in Côte d’Ivoire for the Peabody-award winning documentary podcast Scene on Radio she linked the root causes of climate change, poverty, and mass migration.
+In her reporting on the cocoa industry in Côte d’Ivoire for the Peabody-nominated documentary podcast Scene on Radio she linked the root causes of climate change, poverty, and mass migration.
 The podcast highlighted the struggles of farmers like Dao Salimata, whose cocoa crops have suffered from extreme heat and disease.
 While Côte d’Ivoire is the world’s largest exporter of cocoa beans, many farmers earn less than $1 a day, driving families to leave their homes in search of better opportunities abroad.

 "Lately, there’s this noise about, ‘we don’t want immigrants anymore.’
 But are we really asking the question: why are they coming to our countries?
 How are we connected to the problems that they’re having?
 How is my good life funded by the lives of people in this country?" she said.